Texas massacre is seized on by both sides in gun debate - Aurora Sentinel

 That thought resonated with gun owners around the country.

-“There’s an old saying: ‘The best answer for a bad guy with a gun is a good guy with a gun,'” said Tiffany Teasdale-Caufer, owner of Lynnwood Gun and Ammunition in Lynnwood, Washington.
+“There’s an old saying: ‘The best answer for a bad guy with a gun is a good guy with a gun,'” said Tiffany Teasdale-Causer, owner of Lynnwood Gun and Ammunition in Lynnwood, Washington.

 Former Special Forces Col. Jim Patterson in San Antonio said “an armed society is a polite society.”

-Note: This story has been corrected to show that the gun store owner’s last name is Teasdale-Causer, not Teasdale-Caufer.